Breaking apart the Haskell type class

 Maybe :: * -> *

 Haskell type constructors can be parameterized with more than one type variable, as seen in the case of binary type constructors.
-An example of a binary type constructor is the Either data type:

 data Either a b = Left a | Right b